Skip to content

 }

-And on ViewModel:
+And in the ViewModel:

 viewModelScope.launch {